Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks: Methods

 To overcome the structural limitations identified in~\cref{subsec:interpretability}, we perform post-hoc steering.
 Our post-hoc steering simply amplifies the values of particular activations at inference time by simply multiplying them by a scalar steering factor.
 It requires 3 choices: which layer to steer within, which subspaces to steer within that layer and the scalar steering factor:

 \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=*] \item To identify which layer to steer, we compute SPD statistics for each layer and monitor for entropy spikes.

 \item To identify which subspaces to steer within a layer, we select Delta-sensitive subspaces by extracting activations from \textit{mixer.ssm} and selecting subspaces exhibiting high variance across inputs in \textit{The Pile} \cite{pile}.
 We then validate their importance by measuring the effect of their removal on the model's top-1 next-token prediction accuracy.
 We retain subspaces whose ablation substantially degrades performance on the tuning set when these subspaces are zeroed out.
-This identifies 668 Delta-sensitive subspaces out of 768 in Mamba. \item To determine the steering factor, we perform a grid search over values from 0.1 to 100 and select those that maximize performance on \textit{The Pile}.
+This identifies 668 Delta-sensitive subspaces out of 768 in Mamba. \item To determine the steering factor, we perform a grid search over values [0.1, 100] and select those that maximize performance on \textit{The Pile}.
 We find that a steering factor of 5 yields the best performance, followed by a factor of 2, while other values show performance degradation.
-Delta-sensitive subspaces with performance drop $>$2\% and performance drop $\in (2, -2]$ selected via ablation are amplified $5\times$ and $2\times$ respectively. \end{enumerate}
+Delta-sensitive subspaces with performance drop $>$2\% and performance drop $\in (-2\%, 2\%]$ selected via ablation are amplified $5\times$ and $2\times$ respectively. \end{enumerate}

 When we steer other SSM models (see \cref{subsection:eperimental_setup}), we apply the same interpretability pipeline to identify bottleneck layers analogous to those identified in Mamba.
-Delta-sensitive subspaces within these layers are then selected using the same variance and ablation criteria and validated through steering sweeps over amplification factors ensuring task-agnostic steering.
+Post-hoc steering directly targets these bottlenecks without modifying the architecture.
+Its effectiveness (Fig. \ref{fig:spd_entropy}b) shows that the bottleneck is real and performance-limiting.
+Delta-sensitive subspaces within the bottleneck layers are then selected using the same variance and ablation criteria and validated through steering sweeps over amplification factors ensuring task-agnostic steering.